yuyasugano/finance_python/README.md

 4. `Mastering DataFrame - how to aggregate OHLCV data in a different time period.ipynb`
 5. `How to compute price correlation for financial data in Python.ipynb`
 6. `How to build Sentiment Analysis with NLTK and Sciki-learn in Python.ipynb`
+7. `How to draw a candle stick chart with DataFrame in Python (mplfinance, plotly and bokeh).ipynb`

 ## License